Skip to Content

 /etc is the folder in which your Linux system stores system configuration files.
 Its name comes from the English word “etcetera,” which means “etcetera.”
 The naming convention for the folder has a fascinating history.
 Read on to find out how you can get to the ETC file in Linux.
 If you’re curious, here’s a quick introduction.
 In this article, I’ll give you a step-by-step guide to navigating the folder.

-READ ALSO: How Do I Boot From Usb From Bios?
+READ ALSO: How Do I Change the Boot Order in Ubuntu Kernel?

 How Do I Go to Parent Directory?